LeiWangR/leiwangr.github.io/_contact/contact.md

 author_profile: true
 ---

 My working hours in the office are: 10:00am to 6:00pm (AEDT) from Monday to Friday.
-My timetable is synced in real-time and attached below.
+My timetable attached below is automatically synced in real time.

 Feel free to reach me on ANU campus for discussions if you are interested in my research work.